ncsa/bw-new-user-training/_episodes/02-logging-in.md

 So, when you're asked to provide your password (or **PASSCODE**), you have to enter your PIN followed by a TOKEN.

+Note, that training accounts do not have two-factor authentication and, therefore, if you're using such an account you don't have to enter the TOKEN

 > ## Set the PIN
 > If you have not done so already, you can set you PIN at **<{{ site.otpportal }}>**.